Waitlists & Placement, Organized.

 Memory

 "I think she was third on the list."
 "I'm pretty sure he wanted a male."
-Memory is not a waitlist system.
+You know the info, but recalling it on the spot, months later, across a dozen families, is where memory stops being enough.

 Email folders